 The concept of competitive research funding in modern Russia spans less than 30 years.
-Before the collapse of the Soviet Union in 1991, the state funded all basic research.
+Prior to the collapse of the Soviet Union in 1991, the state funded all basic research.
 In 1992, the Russian government established the Russian Foundation for Basic Research (RFBR) to finance research projects.
 Simultaneously, researchers gained access to grants from foreign organizations.
-Furthermore, in 1994, the Russian Foundation for Humanities (RFH) was also established, administering competitive funding for basic research projects in the social sciences.
+Furthermore, in 1994, the Russian Foundation for Humanities (RFH)2 was also established, administering competitive funding for basic research projects in the social sciences.
 The application for research grants became integral to Russian scholars' work.
 Since 2012, acknowledging funding agencies and grant numbers has been mandatory (Mindeli et al., 2014).

-We want to emphasize that establishing the Russian Science Foundation (RSF) in 2013 brought a significant influx of investment for competitive funding in Russia.
-The RSF has played a crucial role in supporting research projects across various disciplines, including the Social Sciences (Moed et al, 2018).
+We want to emphasize that the establishment of the Russian Science Foundation (RSF) in 2013 brought a significant influx of investment for competitive funding in Russia.
+The RSF has played a crucial role in providing support for research projects across various disciplines, including the Social Sciences (Moed et al, 2018).